SkafteNicki/dtu_mlops/s1_development_environment/package_manager.md

     2. Inspect the file to see what is in it.

-    3. The `enviroment.yaml` file you have created is one way to secure *reproducibility* between users because anyone should be able to get an exact copy of you environment if they have your `enviroment.yaml` file.
+    3. The `enviroment.yaml` file you have created is one way to secure *reproducibility* between users because anyone should be able to get an exact copy of your environment if they have your `enviroment.yaml` file.
-        Try creating a new environment directly from you `enviroment.yaml` file and check that the packages being installed exactly match what you originally had.
+        Try creating a new environment directly from your `enviroment.yaml` file and check that the packages being installed exactly match what you originally had.

 6. As the introduction states, it is fairly safe to use `pip` inside `conda` today.
 What is the corresponding `pip`